 In the short-lived 1997 TV series Gun, the first episode had one of these on the part of the main character.

 The horror anthology The Hunger opened its second season with one in "Sanctuary".
 Eddie Falco is on the run for the murder of Mad Artist Julian Priest's agent and asks the reclusive Julian (David Bowie) for help; Priest decides to make him the subject of an especially grisly piece of performance art.
 The Reveal is that this is Julian's deathdream.
-Eddie is actually a manifestation of Julian's regret over living long enough to have lost his touch as a artist, modeled on a rival who committed suicide back in The Seventies and thus cemented his reputation without risking the career downturn Julian did.
-In truth, Julian — driven 'round the bend by outrage and shunning for his increasingly grotesque work — killed his agent and then turned himself into his last work of art, resulting in a slow death.
-He becomes a ghost who dwells in the abandoned prison that became his home in life, and the narrator who introduces and closes each subsequent episode.
+Eddie is actually a manifestation of Julian's regret over living long enough to have lost his touch as an artist, modeled on a rival who committed suicide back in The Seventies and thus cemented his reputation without risking the career downturn Julian did.
+In truth, Julian — driven 'round the bend by outrage and shunning for his increasingly grotesque work — killed his agent and then turned himself into his last work of art, resulting in a slow death, to achieve the immortality he wanted.
+It works too well, though — rather than passing on into an afterlife, he becomes a ghost who dwells in the abandoned prison that became his home in life, and the narrator who introduces and closes each subsequent episode.

 A somewhat complicated one in the Star Trek: Voyager episode "Barge of the Dead".
 It initially seems that B'elana Torres brings a cursed Klingon artifact in the wake of her shuttle after passing through a nebula.
 The episode progresses in this way for about twenty minutes until things turn really weird and B'elanna wakes up on the Barge of the Dead - a mythological ship which ferries the dishonored dead to the Klingon version of hell, and is told that she in fact died in the nebula and she had witnessed only "the dream before dying."
 Except she eventually wakes up on Voyager to find that, although her shuttle was damaged, she had survived and both dreams were just hallucinations brought on oxygen deprivation.
 Except, she becomes convinced that she really was on the barge of the dead, and that she needs to go back to rescue her mother (which she does by inducing yet another Dying Dream).